 Try these flood risk scenarios for more on your risk for experiencing a flood and visit www.ready.gov/floods for more information on how to prepare.

 For current forecast information visit the National Weather Service

-Two sessions of CERT training will be held in 2015.
-May 9th, 16th, and 23rd and August 8th, 15th, 22nd.
+CERT training for 2015 will be held on August 8th, 15th, and 22nd.
 Please fill out This Form to register and visit the CERT page for more information on the program.

 Becoming community resilient begins with informed citizens.
 Visit Ready.gov for information on preparing for a Hurricane and other emergencies.